princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

 pip install .
 ```

-## 3. Download models (optional)
+## Download models
+Downloading models to a local environment is required to prevent the significant time of redownloading all the large models and

-In case your work environment does not have internet access (e.g., a Slurm job on a firewalled compute node), pre-download core model files for offline access.
+run them without internet access (e.g., a Slurm job on a firewalled compute node).

 ### Spacy NLP